Gamut Claw

 - Control recommendation

-- Gateway tool task execution
+- Gateway-mediated tool task execution

-- Task scheduling and pause/resume controls
+- Task scheduling and priority handling

-- Task cancellation and retry
+- Pause, resume, cancellation and retry controls

 - Task leasing and fail-closed runtime behaviour